 - The date of grant of the purchase right (typically the offering date for the offering period of the ESPP) under which the shares were issued to the employee;

 - The fair market value of the stock on the date of grant;

 - The price per share at which the shares were purchased under the ESPP;

-- The price per share determined as if the shares were purchased on the date of grant (to be provided only if the purchase price per share is not fixed or determinable on the date of grant);
+- The price per share determined by applying the purchase price as if the shares were purchased on the date of grant (to be provided only if the purchase price per share is not fixed on the date of grant;

 - The date the shares were purchased by the employee;

 - The fair market value of the stock on the date of purchase by the employee;

 - The date the legal title of the shares was transferred by the employee;

 - The number of shares to which legal title was transferred by the employee; and

 - An Account Number (only required if the corporation has multiple accounts for a person, requiring multiple Forms 3922 to be filed).